-If the District has the capability to retrieve electronic records, it must provide such records electronically upon request.
-The District will accept requests for records submitted in the form of electronic mail and respond to those requests by electronic mail using the forms supplied by the District.
+If the District has the capability to retrieve or extract electronic records with reasonable effort, it will provide the records electronically upon request.
+The District will accept requests for records submitted in the form of email and respond to those requests by email using the forms supplied by the District.
 This information will be posted on the District website, clearly designating the email address for purposes of receiving requests for records via this format.

-When the District maintains requested records electronically, the response will inform the requester that the records are accessible via the Internet and in printed form either on paper or other information storage medium.
+When the District maintains requested records on the Internet, the response will inform the requester that the records are accessible via the Internet and in printed form either on paper or other information storage medium.